What We Can Learn About Workflows from Electronic Health Records

 Using an EHR successfully requires that users be trained properly.
 Automated workflows in other industries may be simple or complicated, but either way, it’s important that workflow users are trained in what workflows are, and how their part in a workflow ensures success.
 Your choice of workflow software will have tremendous influence over how easy it is to train people to use the workflows.
 Great workflow software offers flexibility and transparency so that workflows are designed precisely for the people who will be using them, and so that they make sense in the context of the particular work process.

 PerfectForms is workflow software that empowers businesses like yours to design, test, implement, and refine automated workflows that are customized to your needs exactly.
-Whether you operate a service business, a manufacturing business, a school system, or a business in some other industry, PerfectForms gives you the power and flexibility to design custom workflows without having to write programming code.
+Whether you operate a service business, a manufacturing business, a school system, or a business in some other industry, PerfectForms gives you the power and flexibility to design workflows online without having to write programming code.
 We encourage you to browse through some of our many case studies to see for yourself how powerful automated workflows can be in transforming businesses, reducing errors, maintaining strong security, and saving time and money.